 There is this misconception that influencer marketing is only effective for B2C companies.
 Although B2Cs have found great success in this strategy, they’re not the only ones who can benefit from this modern-day tactic.
-Like anything else, when implemented appropriately, influencer marketing and B2Bs can work extremely well together.
+Like anything else, when implemented appropriately, influencer marketing and B2B marketing can work extremely well together.

 In 2017, the influencer marketing industry grew to become a billion dollar industry.
 No, that is not a typo.
 One billion dollars is right.
 Hearing that number alone might already sell you on using the influencer tactic but there are some things that should be evaluated before you jump on the influencer bandwagon.

 Let’s clarify this.
 Influencer marketing is a New Age type of marketing where a company hires highly recognizable and impressionable industry leaders, or influencers, to spread the word about their brand to their online following, hoping to increase brand awareness, recruit new customers, drive conversions, create sales, and so on.
 They have the ability to influence purchase decisions.

 Before anything else, look at your audience.
 You already have a good sense of their needs and interests; now you have to find those types of influencers that would fit into the patchwork of your customer base.

 Take the time to research the key influencers in your industry.
 Dig a little deeper into their following and analyze their level of engagement and loyalty.
 Who are the influencers in your industry?
 How much authority do they have over their own audience and how can that benefit yours?
 What kind of person do you want representing your brand?
 These are the types of questions you should be asking yourself when deciding on whom to team up with an influencer essentially is a brand representative, so picking the right one is crucial.